 - changes ownership or registration of aircraft holding a 14(3)(a) permit.

-Further information on each of the environmental regulations and the services offered by Airservices is available below:
+Further information on each of the environmental regulations and the services offered by Airservices, including how to apply, is available below:

 - aircraft noise regulations and assessment process